lampapps/lampapps/_posts/2016-11-13-Static-Website-Hosting.md

 #### Steps

->Note: I will be using example.com to explain how to set this up.
-You should substitute your domain name, not example.com
+>Note: I will be using the domain name `example.com` to demonstrate how to set this up.
+You should substitute your domain name, do not use `example.com`.

 1. If you do not have a Amazon Web Service account you will need to [create one][aws].
-They offer a free tier that will be able to use for the first year.
+They offer a free tier that you will be able to use for the first year.

+> You may prefer to follow the [AWS instructions][awssetupstatic].

 2. Navigate to the S3 management console and create two buckets:

-* example.com
+* `example.com`
-* www.example.com
+* `www.example.com`

-Why two?
+> Why two?
 Because you want to be able to access your website using example.com and www.example.com.

-3. Upload two files to the example.com bucket.
-We need this to test that it works.

->Tip: If you do not yet know what a html file is you can use this [html file][examplefile].
-Cut and paste the text into a file on your computer.
-Rename it index.html
+3. Open the `example.com` bucket `Properties` panel:
+* click `Enable static website hosting`
+* for the Index Document, enter: `index.html`
+* for the Error Document, enter: `error.html`
+* click 'Save'

+4. Open the bucket `www.example.com` bucket `Properties` panel:
+* click `Redirect all requests to another host name`
+* redirect all requets to `example.com`
+* click `Save`

+> Why redirect?
+You will host your website in the `example.com` bucket, but using `www.example.com` has become common place.
+So we want to catch anyone using that address and send them to `example.com`.